-Business Transformation Metrics: assessing our progress toward a world without cigarettes18 May 2021 · 4 min read
+Business Transformation Metrics: Measuring progress as we transform for good17 May 2022 · 4 min read

-The complexity of our strategy comes from simultaneously managing the impacts of two value chains: the one we are moving away from (our cigarette portfolio) and the one we are moving toward (our smoke-free portfolio).
+Sustainability stands at the core of PMI’s transformation, and helps address some of the challenges resulting from the transition, while spurring innovation and better positioning the company for success over the long haul.
+The complexity of our strategy comes from simultaneously managing the impacts of two value chains—the one we are aiming to move away from (our cigarette portfolio) and the one we are moving toward (our smoke-free portfolio)—while also managing the impacts of the transition itself.

 2 R&D positions include scientists, engineers, technicians, and support staff.
 Comparable data for years prior to 2018 are not available, as the scope of R&D positions changed following company organizational changes.